Antix-Development/SOS/src/after js13k/readme.md

 - Buttons are now 20 pixels high to make room on the options menu for more buttons.

-- Added a new control for aplying reverse thrusting.
+- Added a new control for applying reverse thrusting.

 </div>